 Dogfighting is a felony that can carry as much as three years in prison and/or $50,000.
 Being a spectator is a misdemeanor carrying up to one year in jail and/or $5,000.11

 7.3.
 Leaving an animal in an unattended vehicle – PC 597.7

-Penal Code 597.7 PC makes it a crime for a person to:
+Penal Code 597.7 PC makes it a misdemeanor crime for you to: